 Exclusivity is a powerful thing.
 When used right, the exclusivity of product drops can be leveraged to incentivize stronger connections and commitments between customers and your brand.

-Forming these commerce relationships makes customers more likely to spend more with your brand and gives you valuable communication channels to nurture their loyalty.
+Forming these relationships through loyalty programs makes customers more likely to spend more with your brand and gives you valuable communication channels to nurture their loyalty.

 Alongside the scarcity marketing value of product drops, anticipation psychology drives much of the product drop hype cycle and success of brands with this model.